allisonfeeney/guid-data/README.md

 That schema contains longform schema, plus an AGREE editor jar file plus an AP 242 mim long form.
 There is a request for an arm longform schema.

+There is a registry directory for namespace and UUID name-value pairs.

 NIST License
 This data/work was created by employees of the National Institute of Standards and Technology (NIST), an agency of the Federal Government.
 Pursuant to title 17 United States Code Section 105, works of NIST employees are not subject to copyright protection in the United States.
 This data/work may be subject to foreign copyright.